AnKoCare/Team-7---NLP---Project/README.md

 # Team-7---NLP---Project
- You need to dowload cc.vi.300.vec to run code
+ You need to download cc.vi.300.vec to run code